deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_stations.md

    but missing from the other, and vice-versa, using the `filter()` function and the `%in%` operator or a similar approach.
 (Datasets are [wa_wqi.csv](data/wa_wqi.csv) and [wa_wqi_alt.csv](data/wa_wqi_alt.csv).)
-3. Write a function to read the station details for a specific station from the station URL we obtained from the station list.
-Use a looping method (either sapply, lappy, etc. or a for-loop, etc.) to get all station details from all stations and combine them into a single dataset.
+2. Write a function to read the station details for a specific station from the station URL we obtained from the station list.
+Use a looping method (either sapply, lapply, etc. or a for-loop, etc.) to get all station details from all stations and combine them into a single dataset.
 Write a function to load this from a file if present or from the web if not, as we did for the station list.
    Compare the station types from the station list with those reported in the